mjtamlyn/ayb-notes/8-mysql@twitter.md

 Snowflake - Generate unique IDs, non-sequential but ordered.
 Distributed, highly available, uncoordinated.

 Primary storage for everything, peripheral services, multi-data center, MySQL is a building block.

+Gizzard is a (huge) data storage framework.
+On top of MySQL and provides all the bits you need.
+It has other stuff on top of it for specific storage problems.